AkhilStaro/ArchPerf/README.md

 ### System Description (My Edits, New Fatures)
 This is my edited version of ArchTitus

 I've completely removed the kde customization, and added new features:

-Being able to choose between different audio servers Able to choose between DHClient and NetworkManager
+1. Being able to choose between different audio servers

-The script also asks you if you want to use printer and bluetooth with the device The script also lets you choose which fonts and extra packages you want to install The script also install python and java8 libraries which you might need later to run some applications The scripts have been rewritten in a organised manner and with simplified comments The old ArchTitus script used to install all the packages needed by efi even when you didn't use efi and thats ruins the point of the script, the script is expected to install arch with all the packages you need and not install all the packages you don't need, well I fixed it and now it only install efibootmgr if you are using uefi. the script has removed all the aur packages because it was pretty much bloat.
+2. Able to choose between DHClient and NetworkManager

+3. The script also asks you if you want to use printer and bluetooth with the device

+4. The script also lets you choose which fonts and extra packages you want to install

+5. The script also install python and java8 libraries which you might need later to run some applications

+6. The scripts have been rewritten in a organised manner and with simplified comments

+7. The script only install efibootmgr if you are using uefi.

+8. the script has removed all the aur packages because it was pretty much bloat.

-The main feature about this is that it removes all the bloat packages including : cmatrix cronie
+The main feature about this is that it removes all the bloat packages including :

+cmatrix

+cronie

 All The Fonts Titus added which were uneeded

-The full list of packages this script install : mesa xorg xorg-server xorg-apps xorg-drivers xorg-xkill xorg-xinit xterm binutils dosfstools linux-headers usbutils autoconf automake xdg-user-dirs bison ntp
+The full list of packages this script install :
+mesa
+xorg
+xorg-server
+xorg-apps
+xorg-drivers
+xorg-xkill
+xorg-xinit
+xterm
+binutils
+dosfstools
+linux-headers
+usbutils
+autoconf
+automake
+xdg-user-dirs
+bison
+ntp
 --END OF MINIMAL INSTALL--
 bash-completion
 bridge-utils
 btrfs-progs
 dialog
 dnsmasq
 dtc
 exfat-utils
 flex
 fuse2
 fuse3
 gcc
 gparted
 gptfdisk
 grub-customizer
 gst-plugins-good
 htop
 libdvdcss
 libtool
 lsof
 lzop
 m4
 make
 neofetch
 ntfs-3g
 ntp
 openbsd-netcat
 openssh
 p7zip
 patch
 pkgconf
 ufw
 unrar
 unzip
 which
 python-notify2
 python-psutil
 python-pyqt5
 python-pip
 java-environment-common
 java-runtime-common
 jbig2dec
 jdk8-openjdk
 jfsutils
 jre8-openjdk
 jre8-openjdk-headless
 js78
 json-c
 json-glib

+### Future Features
+1. The spript will let you choose your desired shell and assign it as default
+2. The script will let you choose window managers too
+3. The script will let you choose a config to appy on your installation
+4. Not sure about this one but, if possible the script will let you clone your own config files from github and appy them
+5. Add my own rice(customization) of Qtile+xfce hybrid

 ### No Wifi